Creating a logo design plays a pivotal role in building your brand image

 Find your meaning

-A logo is more than just an impact – conveys what a business believes in.
+Creating a logo design is more than just an impact – conveys what a business believes in.
 Begin with some organized creative thinking.
 Do not simply draw – conceptualize and design.
 Here, you are building a brand from scratch, rather than re-designing an existing entity.

 Our brains are naturally hardwired to process shapes before color and words.
 That is why the right symbol can allow businesses to stop using a name entirely.
-Logo design ideas that use distinct symbols can become more recognizable through repeat exposure.
+Creating a logo design that use distinct symbols can become more recognizable through repeat exposure.

 Choose the right ‘type’ of logo